Providing Excellent Behavioral Health Services to Wyoming and Colorado

 Frequently Asked Questions

+Coverage varies by insurance company and policy.
 Specialty Counseling & Consulting, LLC wants to help ensure you can receive services no matter what insurance coverage and payment options you have available.
 SCC accepts most insurance plans at its different locations.
 However, just because a plan is listed does not mean you are covered.
 It’s important you contact your insurance provider to verify your coverage and cost before you seek services.
 Insurances accepted include:

 Medicaid, Medicare, Cigna, BCBS, Tri-Care, UMR/UHC, United, Aetna, Beacon (Carelon), ACI Specialty Benefits, Mertain, TriWest – VA Patients, ComPysch, All One Health, Mountain Health, First Choice, UC Health, Simplified Benefits, Carelon, ComPysch EAP, Tri-West, Optum, Mines & Associates, Acentra (Kepro), Living Well, and ESI.